taosdata/taos-tools/taosbenchmark-user-manual.md

 - #### line protocol

-  line protocol, only valid when insert_mode is sml and sml-rest, options are line, telnet, json.
+  Line protocol, only if [insert_mode](#insert-mode) is sml and sml-rest, options are line, telnet, json.

+- #### non stop mode

+  If "yes", insert_rows will not work until Ctrl + C stops the program, then writing will stop.

+  Note: even though insert_rows is invalid, it must be a non-zero positive integer.

 - #### tcp transfer

-  Valid only when insert_mode is sml-rest and line_protocol is telnet, supports two protocols: tcp and http, default is http.
+  Only works if [insert_mode](#insert-mode) is sml-rest and [line-protocol](#line-protocol) is telnet, two protocols are supported: tcp and http, default is http.

 - #### normal table

-  Only available when insert_mode is taosc, stmt, rest mode, no super table is created, only normal table is created.
+  Only available when [insert_mode](#insert-mode) is taosc, stmt, rest mode, no super table is created, only normal table is created.

 - #### childtable limit

-  Only available when childtable_exists is yes, for use with the statement
+  Only works if childtable_exists is yes, for use with the statement
   ``` select tbname from stable limit x offset y;```
 The value x of limit in the statement ``` is the number of existing child tables to get inserted.